-If you're a woman, minority or generally didn't grow up in the right circles, you'll routinely earn less.
-You're locked out of tribal knowledge on tech compensation and it's a huge disadvantage.
+If you're not plugged in to the right social circles, you're locked out of tribal knowledge on tech compensation and it's a huge disadvantage.

 Win $50,000+ just by asking the right way.
 Learn to speak the language of tech compensation.